+20 Looks That Prove the Met Gala Is the Only Red Carpet That Matters

-20 Outrageous Looks That Prove the Met Gala Is the Only Fashion Event That Matters
+20 Outrageous Looks That Prove the Met Gala Is the Only Red Carpet That Matters

 Which red carpet is your favorite?